Hello All,

 This post is my reply to your post.
 You have written, "Ask his immediate reporting head to make communication and if his ground is found genuine by the head, then..."

-it may be noted that any kind of correspondence with the employee related to the administrative matter were to take place then it must be done by the HR department and not by the reporting authority.
-The HR Department may take concurrence from the HOD but communication has to be routed through HR.
-If the HODs start communicating with their subordinates on the admin matters then why do we need the HR department at all?
-HODs are executed to restrict their communication with the subordinates related to their department's work.
+It may be noted that any kind of correspondence with the employee related to administrative matters should take place through the HR department and not directly by the reporting authority.
+The HR Department may seek concurrence from the HOD, but communication must be routed through HR.
+If the HODs start communicating with their subordinates on administrative matters, then what is the purpose of having an HR department?
+HODs are expected to limit their communication with subordinates to matters concerning their department's work.

-Occasionally, the top management's decisions are communicated to the HODs and they are told to cascade down to their subordinates.
-However, this is also exceptional.
+Occasionally, decisions from top management are communicated to the HODs, and they are instructed to cascade the information down to their subordinates.
+However, this is considered an exception.

 Thanks,